The Patrick School: Athletics

 The team took the 2006 Non-Public Group B State Championship with an 83–57 win against Wildwood Catholic High School.
 The team won the 2006 Tournament of Champions with a 61–54 win against Linden High School.
 The team ended the season ranked 11th in the nation by USA Today in its final 2006 rankings.

 The 2007 boys basketball team won the North B state sectional championship with a 62–46 win against St. Anthony High School.
 The team moved on to win the Non-Public Group B State Championship with an 85–56 victory against Wildwood Catholic.
 The team won the 2007 Boys Basketball Tournament of Champions for the second consecutive year with an 85–61 win over Bloomfield Tech High School; Corey Fisher (Villanova University) broke the NJSIAA Tournament of Champions final record by scoring 32 points.
 The team was ranked second in the nation by USA Today in its final rankings for 2007, falling just short of the top spot in the newspaper's calculations.

 Coming on the heels of his team's second consecutive Tournament of Champions win, boys basketball head coach Kevin Boyle was selected as the 2007 Coach of the Year by USA Today.
 Through the 2007 season, Boyle had coached the team to a 407–120 record in his 19 seasons with the team, including a 58–6 record in the 2006 and 2007 seasons.

 In 2009, the boys basketball team captured its third NJSIAA Tournament of Champions title in four years, beating Science Park High School 73–57, finishing one of the most successful seasons in the school's basketball history with a record of 30–3.
-The team was ranked #3 nationally in the ESPN Rise Fab 50 and #4 nationally in the USA Today Super 25.
+The team was ranked No. 3 nationally in the ESPN Rise Fab 50 and #4 nationally in the USA Today Super 25.
 Along the way winning the Non-Public B North Sectional title beating Paterson Catholic 79–54, and the Non-Public B state title defeating Trenton Catholic Academy 76–62 at the Ritacco Centerin Toms River.

 In 2010, the NJSIAA executive committee banned St. Patrick's boys basketball team from competing in the 2010 state tournament and suspended head coach Kevin Boyle for three games after it had come to light that the team had violated state regulations when Boyle had attended and been involved in unsanctioned off-season workouts.
 Guidelines stipulate that coaches are not allowed to be involved in basketball related activities prior to Thanksgiving Day, which according to the NJSIAA is the official start of the basketball season.
-These sessions were intentionally video taped by a former state police officer hired by the NJSIAA.
+These sessions were intentionally videotaped by a former state police officer hired by the NJSIAA.
 St. Patrick's argued that taping these events violated the players' constitutional rights, and were therefore unlawful evidence.
 Despite being unable to defend their 2009 Tournament of Champions title, the team had finished 26-3 including winning the MaxPreps Holiday Classic in San Diego.